Europe for Visitors logo

 ABOVE: A vintage pedestrian ferry passes the Hotel Diplomat (the light building with gold awnings) on its way between Nybroplan and Djurgården.

 Geography is an important consideration when choosing a hotel in Stockholm.
-Unless you have a good reason for hiding out in the suburbs, I'd recommend picking a hotel in:
+Unless you have a good reason for hiding out in the suburbs, We'd recommend picking a hotel in:

 Blasieholmen and Östermalm

-Hotels like the Diplomat (see above), the Grand, and the Radisson Blu Strand are convenient to sightseeing, shopping, and transportation.
+Hotels like the Diplomat (top photo), the Grand, and the Radisson Blu Strand are convenient to sightseeing, shopping, and transportation.
 They also let you enjoy the boat traffic and vistas along the city's clean, attractive, and lively waterfront.

 Gamla Stan